The Black Hole (1979 film): Reception and legacy

 Richard Schickel of Time acknowledged that the "overpowering score, squads of menacing heavies, and, especially, two adorable robots—are straight Star Wars steals, and because, despite all this sincere flattery and a script and performances that are merely adequate, the fool thing works."
 He later praised the visual effects and miniature designs as an "amusing mixture of the plush and technological" concluding that it is "good to see the Disney craftsmen doing what they do best on such a grand and risky scale."
 Reviewing the film in Ares Magazine, Vincent Misiano commented that "In the final analysis, The Black Hole is similar to its natural namesake.
 Nothing can escape from it either.
 Not a glimmer of imagination or inspiration.
 Perhaps if Pluto and Mickey hadn't been involved ...".
 In Imagine magazine, Colin Greenland stated that "Even more awesome than the special effects is the stupidity of the script; and the cute robots will have you reaching for a tin-opener."

 Science fiction historian John Clute dismissed The Black Hole as "a silly concoction" where "the story disappears down the hole".
 Phil Hardy, writing in The Aurum Film Encyclopedia, also gave the film a negative review, saying The Black Hole featured "the most heavy-handed dialogue imaginable" and added that the film's climax "has no dramatic power at all".
 Author John Kenneth Muir wrote an extensive review of the film that delved into some of the nuances and metaphysical ideas which marked The Black Hole as more adult-oriented fare than Disney had previously been involved with.
 In 2014, astrophysicist Neil deGrasse Tyson deemed the film to be the least scientifically accurate movie of all time.
 Criticizing the film, he noted, "They not only got none of the physics right about falling into a black hole, had they gotten it right it would have been a vastly more interesting movie."

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 42% based on 38 reviews with an average rating of 5.5/10.
-The site's consensus states: "While lavishly crafted and brimming with ambitious ideas, The Black Hole probes the depths of space with an unexciting story and hokey melodrama."

 The story has been compared to Twenty Thousand Leagues Under the Seas, albeit in space.

 Since the film's release, The Black Hole has become a minor cult classic among science fiction film fans.